yamamotok/sst-demo/README.md

 ## TypeScript

 Thankfully, in SST, TypeScript is supported without adding any plugin.

-(However to use it on frontend side, you might need another effort.
-Please see React section)
+However, if you want to create a backend and a frontend project in one repository, and they are in TypeScript, it may be a bit difficult because you need to manage two "tsconfig.json" files with different characteristics.
+Please check "React" section too.

 ## AWS DynamoDB